arnabmondal-eg/dnp3/README.md

 # dnp3 Parser
 This project is an attempt to simulate the **dnp3** protocol often used for communication in **SCADA** systems.
-This project is still in its early stages, so little to no functionality is still implemented.
+This project is still in its early stages, only part of the spec is implemented.

+There are no plans to impelemtent the entire spec however, as this protol is far to large.
+Only specifc, commonly used parts will be implemented, such that a common packet can be parsed succesfuly.

 ## Goals
 * Pure Swing UI implementiation of;